rickmansfield/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   1. Sessions are stored on servers-side and Tokens are stored client-side.
+Sessions are inferior when large number of clients want service.
+That can be a scalling issue and thereofore Tokens become the better choice for larger projects and scalling up.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   1.bcrypt uses hasing to encrypt confidential info (i.e. your password) it has a special feature of hashing the hash and doing it slow enough that decrypting is virtually impossible.
+The decryption requies not only the hash but a "secret" string held by the server.
+The server authenticates only if the hashing and secret match.

 3. How are unit tests different from integration and end-to-end testing?
+   1. Unit test focus on individual blocks or "units" of code, like functions.
+Integration test test the "integration" of multiple units of code between each other.
+End-to-End test simulated UI from start to finish down the "entire" path a user may take from client-side to server-side and back.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+   1. If you follow TDD workflow you create the test "first" then write the code, THEN refactor as needed/wanted.